SeedSigner/seedsigner/README.md

 # Software Installation

 ## A Special Note On Minimizing Trust
-As is the nature of pre-packaged software downloads, downloading and using the prepared SeedSigner release images means implicitly placing trust in the people preparing those images; in our project the release images are prepared and signed by the eponymous creator of the project, SeedSigner "the person".
+As is the nature of pre-packaged software downloads, downloading and using the prepared SeedSigner release images means implicitly placing trust in the people preparing those images; in our project the released images are prepared and signed by the eponymous creator of the project, SeedSigner "the person".
 That individual is additionally the only person in possession of the PGP keys that are used to sign the release images.

-As of release 0.7.0 the image released are reproducible.
-This  means you and others can verify the released images are byte for byte that same when built from source.
+As of release 0.7.0 the images distributed via GitHub are reproducible.
+This means you and others can verify the released images are byte for byte the same when built from source.
 If you have the ability to read and understand source code; then you can contribute to this project by building from source and sharing the hash of the final images.

 Instructions to build a SeedSigner OS image (using precisely the same process that is used to create the prepared release images) have been made available.
 We have put a lot of thought and work into making these instructions easy to understand and follow, even for less technical users.
 These instructions can be found [here](https://github.com/SeedSigner/seedsigner-os/blob/main/docs/building.md).